Smayorga97/kickstarter-analysis/README.md

 to help and set her up for success.

 ### Purpose
-The purpose of this challenge is to use Excel to Organize, sort, and analyze crowdfunding data to determine wheter there are specific factors that make a project's campaign successful.
+The purpose of this challenge is to use Excel to Organize, sort, and analyze crowdfunding data to determine wheater there are specific factors that make a project's campaign successful.
 Analyzing current side data, We will help her to gain a greater understanding on how her campaing can be succesful.
 There are 2 Analyses that are required to help her:

 	-Theather outcomes based on launch date